Phundrak/phundrak.com/content/en/resume.md

 ### CI/CD and Deploying to the Web
 - Experienced with web servers such as Nginx and Caddyserver
-- Good knowledge of virtualization and deployment with Docker and Docker Compose for virtualization, Drone.io, and Github Actions for deployment.
+- Good knowledge of virtualization and deployment with Docker and Docker Compose for virtualization, Drone.io, and GitHub Actions for deployment.

 ## Operating Systems